 Students are very likely to become overwhelmed at one point during their degrees.
 The reasons for this are infinite – love life, too much drugging and drinking, studies and exams, missing your parents, falling out with your friends…

-Statistics tells us that 25% of people are likely to have a mental health problem during their lifetime.
-In an internet survey of mental health of students at 4 UK universities, it was found that almost a third of students described extremely high levels of the psychological issues they were experiencing.
+Statistics tell us that 25% of people are likely to have a mental health problem during their lifetime.
+In an internet survey of the mental health of students at 4 UK universities, it was found that almost a third of students described extremely high levels of the psychological issues they were experiencing.
 Research has also shown that students’ anxiety levels were increased after moving away from home.

 To support struggling students, an array of therapies is available.
 The therapies can be broadly split into classical (CBT and psychodynamic) and also more modern (opera and drama) types.

 Which therapy should you choose and why?
 Do different people suit different therapies?
 Should we be getting therapy at all or should we try to figure our lives out on our own?

 To answer these and other questions one might have about therapy, we should start with an understanding of what each therapy entails.
 Imagine yourself in each of the following situations:

 Patient: ‘I feel sad all the time.’

 Therapist: ’All the time?
 Really?
 Let’s change that maladaptive pattern of thinking.
 I am sure there has been at least one time recently when you laughed or had a good time.
 In order to feel better, you need to replace this maladaptive thinking with learning to think and feel more positively.
 We are going to work in the “here and now”.‘

 A negative side of this therapy is the need to have an alliance between the patient and therapist.
 But why would you open up to a stranger?
 Also, what if there are clashes due to differences in personality or upbringing?
 This is very likely to happen in a university setting, where students come from all over the world to study, bringing with them different cultural traditions.